 Jennifer has worked in New York City and the Washington, DC area as a Pilates instructor, personal trainer, group fitness instructor and educator since 1985.
 First introduced to Pilates while living in New York and intrigued by the benefits that Pilates provided, she went on to study with the PhysicalMind Institute.

 Jennifer has extensive knowledge in anatomy and kinesiology and has dedicated her Pilates career to an emphasis on posture and gait analysis as it applies to the Pilates work.
+Since beginning her career as a movement specialist, Jennifer has worked with clients presenting a variety of conditions(scoliosis, spinal disorders, stroke, multiple sclerosis, Parkinson’s).
+Her goal with all clients is to create pain-free, functional movement.
 Over the years Jennifer has worked with 1st and 2nd generation Pilates teachers (Mary Bowen, Lolita San Miguel, Elizabeth Larkam, Brent Anderson, Kyria Sabin and Karen Clippinger).
 She has also studied with Eric Franklin of The Franklin Method and has taken workshops with Tom Myers Anatomy Trains staff.

 Jennifer graduated from The University of Alabama with a BS in business.
 She is a Certified Pilates Teacher through Pilates Method Alliance, a PhysicalMind Certified Instructor, a pre/post natal Pilates teacher and a post-rehabilitative breast cancer exercise specialist.
 She has been a faculty member for Pilates teacher programs since 2005 and has helped develop Pilates programs for several fitness companies.